 Staff Scientist 1, Center for Alzheimer’s and Related Dementias

-NIA is seeking applications from highly motivated individuals to serve as a Staff Scientist in the Center for Alzheimer’s and Related Dementias (CARD) in Bethesda, MD.
-CARD is a collaborative initiative between the NIA and National Institute of Neurological Disorders and Stroke (NINDS) that supports basic, translational, and clinical research on Alzheimer’s disease and Alzheimer’s disease related dementias (AD/ADRD).
-CARD’s central mission is to initiate, stimulate, accelerate, and support research that will lead to the development of improved treatments and preventions for these diseases.
+The National Institute on Aging (NIA), Intramural Research Program (IRP), a major research component of the National Institutes of Health (NIH) in the Department of Health and Human Services (DHHS), is seeking applications from highly motivated individuals to serve as a Staff Scientist in the Center for Alzheimer’s and Related Dementias (CARD) in Bethesda, MD.
+CARD is a collaborative initiative between the NIA and National Institute of Neurological Disorders and Stroke (NINDS) that supports basic, translational, and clinical research on Alzheimer’s disease and Alzheimer’s disease-related dementias (AD/ADRD).
+CARD’s central mission is to initiate, stimulate, accelerate, and support research that will lead to the development of improved treatments and prevention for these diseases.

 CARD is a highly collaborative research center that aims to be a central hub for collaboration and cooperation.
 The science performed in CARD is collaborative and team-based in nature and there will be a large number of scientists and research groups working with or at CARD with varied expertise and from around the world.
 In the initial phase, CARD is focused on understanding biology, anchored in genetics; prediction and prognosis of disease; de-risking targets; and precision therapeutics.

 Salary is commensurate with research experience and accomplishments.
-A full Civil Service package of benefits (including retirement, health, life, and long-term care insurance, Thrift Savings Plan participation, etc.) is available.
+A full Civil Service package of benefits (including retirement, health and life insurance, Thrift Savings Plan participation, etc.) is available.
 All employees of the Federal Government are subject to the conflict-of-interest statutes and regulations, including the Standards of Ethical Conduct.
-Additional information regarding CARD is available at the following website: https://www.card.nih.gov.
+Additional information regarding CARD is available at: https://www.card.nih.gov.

-To apply: Please send a cover letter, curriculum vitae, bibliography, major research contributions and/or training experience, and three letters of recommendation to: Sarah Lewis, Intramural Program Specialist; Office of the Scientific Director, National Institute on Aging; Vacancy #NIA-IRP-2021-05-SL; via email to email@example.com.
-Applications, including letters of recommendation, must reference the Vacancy #NIA-IRP-2021-05-SL.
-The first round of reviews is expected to occur on or about October 18, 2021; however, applications will be accepted until the position is filled.
+To apply: Please send a cover letter, curriculum vitae, bibliography, statement of research interests, and three letters of recommendation to: Sarah Lewis, Supervisory Management Analyst; Office of the Scientific Director, National Institute on Aging; Vacancy #CARD-23-02-SL; via email: firstname.lastname@example.org.
+Applications, including letters of recommendation, must reference the Vacancy # CARD-23-02-SL.
+The first round of reviews is expected to occur on or about May 30, 2023; however, applications will be accepted until the position is filled.

 DHHS and NIH are Equal Opportunity Employers.